 Field of Study for Completed Bachelor’s Degrees: 2016

 Field of study among bachelor’s degree recipients varied by race and ethnicity.
-Over one-third of Asian bachelor’s degree recipients in 2016 completed their degrees in STEM fields (34.7 percent)—the highest percentage of any group—compared with 12.6 percent of Black students, who were the least likely to complete their degrees in STEM.
-More than one in five Black students completed their bachelor’s degrees in other applied fields (21.9 percent), a much larger share than that of Asian students (9.0 percent).
-Roughly one in 10 students of more than one race (12.6 percent), Hispanic (11.2 percent), American Indian or Alaska Native (10.8 percent), and White (10.5 percent) students earned their bachelor’s degrees in the humanities.
+Over one-third of Asian bachelor’s degree recipients in 2016 completed their degrees in STEM fields (34.7 percent)—the highest percentage of any group—compared with 12.6 percent of Black or African American students, who were the least likely to complete their degrees in STEM.
+More than one in five Black or African American students completed their bachelor’s degrees in other applied fields (21.9 percent), a much larger share than that of Asian students (9.0 percent).
+Roughly one in 10 students of more than one race (12.6 percent), Hispanic or Latino (11.2 percent), American Indian or Alaska Native (10.8 percent), and White (10.5 percent) students earned their bachelor’s degrees in the humanities.

 U.S. Department of Education, Integrated Postsecondary Education Data System, 2016